← Back to All States

 The Leaderboard Disparity

 When comparing 34 representative cities (10k+ residents) in Hawaii, the leaderboard works best as a relative comparison surface, not a blanket relocation recommendation.
 Hawaiian Paradise Park leads this 34 representative cities (10k+ residents) set, but the lead is relative rather than dominant.
-Its Paw Score Grade of D+ suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside Hawaii.
+Its move-fit grade of D+ suggests a city that still carries meaningful tradeoffs even though it currently ranks first inside Hawaii.
 Kaneohe Base lands at the bottom with a F, where sparse vet coverage, climate stress, or housing friction create a visibly weaker dog-ownership outlook.

 The Hidden Pet Tax